 Background

-Snow[1] first described acute hemorrhagic edema of infancy (AHEI) as a purely cutaneous variant of Henoch-Schönlein purpura (HSP) in the United States in 1913.
-Del Carril, Diaz Sobillo, and Vidal[2] described the condition in Argentina in 1936.
-Europeans have recognized Finkelstein's description of AHEI since his publication in 1938,[3] and, until recently, most reports of AHEI occurred in the European literature under the terms Finkelstein’s disease, Seidlmayer cockade purpura,[4] or purpura en cocarde avec oedema.
-Other names used for the disease include urticarial vasculitis of infancy and acute benign cutaneous leukocytoclastic vasculitis of infancy.[5]
+First described in 1913 by Snow, [1] acute hemorrhagic edema of infancy (AHEI) was originally thought to be a purely cutaneous variant of Henoch-Schönlein purpura (HSP).
+Over the years, many others have described AHEI, including Del Carril, Diaz Sobillo, and Vidal [2] in Argentina in 1936 and Finkelstein in Europe 1938.
+[3] AHEI has also continued to be known by other names, including Seidlmayer cockade purpura, [4] purpura en cocarde avec oedema, urticarial vasculitis of infancy, and acute benign cutaneous leukocytoclastic vasculitis of infancy.
+[5]

 Pathophysiology